top of page

 performance level.

-Idle instances are silent budget killers.
+9. Automate Idle Resource Management Idle instances are silent budget killers.

-Use AWS Instance Scheduler or custom Lambda functions to automatically stop non-production
+Use AWS Instance Scheduler or custom Lambda functions to automatically stop non-production instances during off-hours.
+For example:

 ● Turn off dev/test servers at night and on weekends.